beautifier/js-beautify/CONTRIBUTING.md

 Files related to the JavaScript implmentations of the beautifiers.

 ## python
-Files related to the JavaScript implmentations of the beautifiers.
+Files related to the Python implmentations of the beautifiers.

 ## web